Approx $20m boat show display at BMS Maritimo Sanctuary Cove

 "We all miss the grand shows like the Sanctuary Cove International Boat Show, but their cancellation does not mean that prospective boat owners cannot view the latest models and designs in safety and comfort," said Thorpe.

-"We would ask that as many people as possible book in advance to ensure we remain Codid safe and people get adequate time to view what we have on display."
+"We would ask that as many people as possible book in advance to ensure we remain COVID-19 safe and people get adequate time to view what we have on display."

 People wishing to go to the BMS show should call +617 5514 8628 or email to reserve an appointment.